-3. Schedule of matters reserved to the Board of Directors
+Appendix A - Schedule of matters reserved to the Board of Directors

-3.1.
-General enabling provisions
+General enabling provisions.

-3.1.1.
 The Board of Directors may determine any matter it wishes, for which it has authority, in full session within its statutory powers.
-In accordance with the Code of Conduct and Accountability adopted, the Board explicitly reserves that it shall itself approve or appraise, as appropriate, the following matters detailed in paragraph 3.3 below.
+In accordance with the Code of Conduct and Accountability adopted, the Board explicitly reserves that it shall itself approve or appraise, as appropriate, the following matters detailed below.
 All Board members share corporate responsibility for all decisions of the Board and the Board remains accountable for all of its functions, even those delegated to individual committees, subcommittees, directors or officers.